spdx/spdx-spec/chapters/diffs-from-previous-editions.md

 # J.4 Differences between V2.0 and V1.2 <a name="J.4"></a>

 * Abstraction has been applied to the underlying model with the inclusion of SPDX elements.
 With SPDX 2.0, the concept of an SPDX element is introduced (see Appendix III).
-This includes SPDX Documents, SPDX Files, and SPDX Packages, each of which gets associated with an SPDX Identifier which is denoted by “SPDXRef-”.
+This includes SPDX documents, SPDX files, and SPDX packages, each of which gets associated with an SPDX identifier which is denoted by “SPDXRef-”.

 * SPDX relationships have been added to allow any SPDX element to have a relationship to other SPDX elements.
 This can be used for a variety of purposes including documenting a Software Package Data Exchange (SPDX®) Specification – Version 2.0 Copyright © 2010-2015 Linux Foundation and its Contributors.
 Licensed under the Creative Commons Attribution License 3.0 Unported.
 All other rights are expressly reserved. hierarchy of sub-packages, documenting the origin of an SPDX element, and documenting modifications or corrections (annotations) to an SPDX element.